Manuel Margot Player Props: Rays vs. Reds

 Manuel Margot At The Plate

-- Margot has gotten a hit in eight of 14 games this year, but he has no multi-hit games.
+- Margot has gotten a hit in eight of 15 games this season, but he has no multi-hit games.

-- He has hit a long ball in two of 14 games played this year, and in 4.7% of his plate appearances.
+- He has hit a home run in two of 15 games played this year, and in 4.3% of his plate appearances.

-- In four games this season (28.6%), he has scored, including multiple runs twice.
+- In four games this year (26.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.